aspnetrun/run-aspnetcore-blazor/README.md

 * **[run-aspnetcore-spa](https://github.com/aspnetrun/run-aspnetcore-spa)** - intented to building Single-Page Web Applications(SPA) using ASP.NET Core & EF.Core and **Razor Components** templates with new aspnet core server-side rendering approach and build real-time communication with SignalR. **YOU ARE HERE.**

+This repository is **under development**.
+It is **not finished yet**.
+It will become issue tracker system Real world example of run-core based application.

+* spa
+* razor components
+* identity
+* validation
+* exception management
+* issue tracker use cases like github